joe-zlu/semantic_clustering_app_public/README.md

 This Streamlit application extracts insights from unstructured text.
 It leverages word embeddings, semantic clustering (using reproducible Agglomerative methods), and BERTopic-style keyword extraction to help analyse and categorise large text datasets.

-The application is designed to work with a local **Llama.cpp** server for privacy-preserving, offline-capable embedding generation and prompt execution.
+The application is designed to work with a local Large Language Model (LLM) hosted using **Llama.cpp** server for privacy-preserving, offline-capable word embedding generation and prompt execution.

 ## Features